Curiosity is a shaper of empathy and a critical part of rising strong

 Context

-In the book, this idea isn’t just a passing thought.
-It’s part of the “rumble” stage of her Rising Strong process—that messy middle part where you’re in the thick of figuring out your story after a fall.
+In the book, this idea is part of the rumble stage of her Rising Strong process, that messy middle part where you’re in the thick of figuring out your story after a fall.
 She argues you can’t shortcut this.
 You have to get curious about your emotions and the narratives you’re telling yourself.

 Usage Examples